twiddlingbits/twr-wasm/readme.md

 # C API Overview
 twr.a is the tiny-wasm-runtime static library that provides C APIs your C/C++ code can use.
 They fall into these catagories:
+   - General functions, like twr_wasm_sleep() and twr_getchar()
-   - a subset of stdlib, like printf and strcpy
+   - A subset of stdlib, like printf and strcpy
-   - console I/O for streamed (tty) or terminal I/O
    - Draw 2D APIs compatible with JavasScript Canvas
-   - General functions.
-Example: twr_wasm_sleep
-   - twr_bigint -- this C bigint implementation is used internally by the float-ascii conversions.
-But you can use it as well.
-For documentation, see [my github twr_bigint](https://github.com/twiddlingbits/twr-bigint)
+   - Console I/O for streamed (tty) or terminal I/O

 A subset of the standard C runtime is implemented.
 The source for these use the "twr_" function prefix (for example, twr_printf).
 These also have standard C runtime names defined (for example, printf is defined in the usual stdio.h).